Buutti/learning-programming/which_language.md

 Cons
 ----
 - You need to write more code than with some other languages which makes it slightly slower
-- Even though crossplatform solutions exist C# is still very much a windows language
+- Even though cross-platform solutions exist C# is still very much a windows language
-- C# is strongly Object oriented so you won't learn other types of programming as much.
+- C# is strongly object oriented so you won't learn other types of programming as much.

 Recommended when